ENCODE-DCC/encoded/src/encoded/schemas/changelogs/library.md

 * *queried_RNP_size_range* property is added, the property captures ribonucleoprotein size range targeted in the assay the library was constructed for.
 * *adapters* property is added.
 The property is a list that captures information on adapters used during library preparation.
+* *mint_mixture_identifier* property is added.
+The property allows specification of chromatin preps mixture identifier used in a MINT-ChIP experiments.

 ### Schema version 9